 Common foods (but not limited to): Whole grains, seeds, legumes, some nuts, cocoa powder.

-Phytates can decrease absorption of iron, zinc, magnesium, and calcium.
-They can also inhibits several digestive enzymes, reducing the entire nutrient value of an accompanying meal.
+Phytates can decrease the absorption of iron, zinc, magnesium, and calcium.
+They can also inhibit several digestive enzymes, reducing the entire nutrient value of an accompanying meal.
 Nuts that are soaked, then roasted will have a decreased content.

 Common foods (but not limited to): Legumes, whole grains, nightshades.